Last fact-checked: 2 May, 2019

 There is plenty to do, as in any city, in terms of shopping and bars.
 Restaurants, too, are varied with establishments serving international cuisine from around the world, as well as Filipino favorites.

 Only 25 minutes away by car from the center of Manila, it’s easy to enjoy the sights and sounds of the capital and to get to the airport to take a flight to one of the Philippines beautiful islands.

-All-in-all, it is safe place to come for your dental care and is a viable alternative if you want to stay in a city, but not necessarily the crowded capital.
+All-in-all, it is a safe place to come for your dental care, and is a viable alternative if you want to stay in a city, but not necessarily the crowded capital.